LukeCesar7/LukeCesar7/README.md

 Deployment of Java/Spring Boot applications on EC2 in AWS, messaging, and work in agile teams using Scrum and Kanban.

-**Systems Developer @ Academic Law Directory – UNIFG** *(Volunteer)* Developed solutions with Java and maintained the entity's digital infrastructure — with formal recognition from the OAB-PE (Brazilian Bar Association - Pernambuco chapter).
+**Systems Developer @ Academic Law Directory – UNIFG** *(Volunteer)* Developed solutions with Java and maintained the entity's digital infrastructure — with formal recognition from the OAB-PE.

 **IT Technician @ Engetronic** *(Dec 2022 – Jul 2023)*
 Hardware/network maintenance and development of micro-applications using PowerApps.